 Not only from the article that Frois left, but also from excavation in recent years, the appearance of Hinoe Castle in bygone days has become clearer.
-In addition to the gilded roof tiles mentioned before, according to the research in 2000, the remains of 100-meter-long stairs from the front entrance toward the outer citadel, called Ninomaru, were excavated.
-At that time, the same structure could only be seen at Nobunaga Oda’s Azuchi Castle, and it was thought to be a state-of-the-art castle.
+In addition to the gilded roof tiles mentioned before, during examinations conducted between 1996 and 1999, a direct staircase from the front entrance toward the outer citadel, called Ninomaru, was discovered.
+Those surveys revealed that the original staircase was over 70 meters in length.
+Its straight-line construction is similar to ones at Komaki and Azuchi Castles, which were built by Nobunaga Oda.

-Moreover, fragments of Chinese porcelain, called Hoka, were also found in the ruins of Hinoe Castle.
-They are made with a technique which brings out the dark blue and light blue pattern to the surface and green glaze is on the inside.
-Remarkably, possession of this much-treasured Chinese porcelain at the time is not only a historical record, but also demonstrates the Arima Clan’s talent for international trade.
+Moreover, Chinese porcelain, called Hoka, was also found in the ruins of Hinoe Castle.
+Hoka is made with a technique which brings out the dark blue and light blue pattern to the surface and green glaze is on the inside.
+That it was found here, despite the extreme rarity of excavations of Hoka in Japan attests to the Arima Clan’s talent for international trade.

 An extremely beautiful golden cross is kept in Namban Bunkakan in Nakatsu, Osaka.
 It was excavated from the castle keep ruins of Hara Castle in 1951.
 Despite its small size, 4.8 centimeters long and 3.2 centimeters wide, it is an elaborate work of artistry and craftsmanship.
 The origin of the cross was unclear, however, there is an account in The Jesuit Annual Report saying, “The Pope has sent a golden cross to Harunobu Arima through the Tensho Mission.”

-The lord of Hinoe Castle, Harunobu Arima, had around his neck the golden cross that had a great presence.
-From the excavated gilded roof tiles, as well as Frois noting that, “All rooms, big and small, were decorated with golden objects and resplendent and gorgeous paintings.”
+The lord of Hinoe Castle, Harunobu Arima, had around his neck the dazzlingly radiant golden cross.
+From the excavated gilded roof tiles and Frois’s note that, “All rooms, big and small, were decorated with golden objects and resplendent and gorgeous paintings.”
 Hinoe Castle must have been so magnificent that we, present-day people, cannot even imagine its splendor.

 Avila Giron, a Spanish trading merchant, wrote about the inside of Hinoe Castle in 1595 as follows...“The sliding doors of the hall consisted of about twenty of them, and further back, was another beautiful hall, and then, an even more beautiful hall appeared.”...It is said that on these sliding doors, gold and light blue rose-like flowers, mountains, eagles, birds and deer were painted in the scenery of summer.

 It is reported that after opening the gorgeous sliding doors one after the other, at last, the beautiful scenery of the Sea of Amakusa with its many islands could be seen.
-This scenery, familiar in Minami Shimabara, was already known to the world 400 years ago.
+This beauty, now familiar in Minami Shimabara, had been conveyed to the countries of Europe, as many as 400 years ago.